 We are not here to judge anyone’s path.
 We are here to be honest about what we look for when we welcome facilitators into Casa Arkaana — and to encourage you to ask the same questions when you choose who to trust with your healing.

-Throughout the year, Casa Arkaana hosts a range of retreats led by experienced facilitators from different traditions.
-Some of these retreats include ceremonial work with ayahuasca and other plant medicines.
-Others focus on breathwork, somatic practices, women’s healing, or nervous system work.
+Throughout the rest of the year, Casa Arkaana also hosts retreats led by other experienced facilitators — some working with plant medicines, others focused on breathwork, somatic practices, women’s healing, or nervous system work.
+See all upcoming retreats.

 Frequently Asked Questions